clsync/clsync/README.md

 4. Installing
 5. How to use
 6. Example of usage
+7. Other uses
-7. Clustering
+8. Clustering
-8. Known building issues
+9. Known building issues
-9. Support
+10. Support
-10. Developing
+11. Developing

 1. Name